natyarteagac/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 <li>All your files should end with a new line</li>
 <li>A <code>README.md</code> file, at the root of the folder of the project, is mandatory</li>
 </ul>

+## Tasks
+1. ##make -f 1-Makefile##
+Requirements:
+- name of the executable: holberton
+- rules: all
+  - The all rule builds your executable
+- variables: CC, SRC
+  - CC: the compiler to be used
+  - SRC: the .c files